arthurdeschamps/kapua-iot-gateway-simulation/README.md

 # kapua-iot-gateway-simulation
 Supply chain management simulator for kapua.
 The goal is to build a parameterizable simulator for quick tests of the kapua platform.

+For more information, take a look at the Wiki.

 ## Project status of advancement
 The simulation's backbone is done.